 Perhaps over time you have purchased new software for editing photographs.
 Some software packages can replace the sky with a click of a button.
 Pictures with a bland or dull sky can become stunning works of art with a click of a button and dropping in a new sky with clouds, storms, or even a rainbow.
 In addition, you can go back to your archives to find pictures of sunsets, storms, and other types of skies.
 These images by themselves may not be interesting because of the lack of a foreground, but you can utilize those fantastic skies and clouds by using software where you can drop that sky into another image.

-Have you learned new photo editing techniques?
+Have you learned new photo editing techniques, or downloaded some new Photoshop brushes recently?
 A simple picture of the woods can become an interesting background by applying a vignette function and adding fog or beams of light with brushes.
 There are a multitude of brushes for Photoshop and other software packages that provide a virtually unlimited set of concepts and approaches for editing a plain photograph into something worthy of adding to your stock photos portfolio.

 If you have progressed into advanced photo editing capabilities, then you might be able to merge different elements together in order to create interesting concepts.
 You may have a photo of an empty highway and a hot looking car from an auto show.
 You could drop the automobile onto the road and make it look like the car is cruising down the highway.
 Many snapshots can be used as backgrounds for various concepts and is a technique worth exploring.

 But you don’t need to be skilled with photo editing software to create interesting effects from average photographs.
 You can add solar flares, motion blurs, even a subtle blur to give more emphasis on a section of the image that remains sharp and detailed.
 Merely cropping an image to improve the composition can give new life to old images and make them sellable.